goinvo/InvoPlaybook/src/pages/running-a-project.md

 order: 2
 ---

-This section is an in depth guide for newer Invoites and a great reference for those who run projects often.
+This section is an in-depth guide for newer Invoites and a great reference for those who run projects often.
 Projects come in all shapes and sizes, but these basics can help you stay organized and keep perspective.

 ## Pre-Kickoff